isotronic/react-blog/README.md

 # react-blog

 A blog built with React and Bootstrap that fetches data from a backend API running on NodeJS and Express with MongoDB.
+You can register and create new posts, see, edit and delete the posts you created, and recover your password using your email address.
+To read all the posts you don't need to be logged in.

 ## Install

 To install all the dependencies, run:

 ```
 yarn
 ```

 Then, you need to create a .env file in the backend folder.

 ### Example .env